The 18th NAIRNSHIRE CHALLENGE will take place on SUNDAY 21 JUNE 2015

 - Further questions?
 Contact Us

-THE CAWDOR ESTATEThe foot section of the Challenge takes place over Cawdor Estate land.
+THE CAWDOR ESTATEThe foot section of the Challenge takes place over Cawdor Estate land to whom we are very grateful.
 Do look at their website - www.cawdor.com

 Photos from 2013 are available courtesy of Nairn Camera Club